Policy on Occurrence Classification

 4.11 All classification decisions and the rationale for them must be documented in the investigation records.

-5.1 5.1 This policy is issued under the authority of the Board in accordance with sections 8(1)(b) and 8(1)(c) of the CTAISB Act.
-It was approved by the Board on April 25, 2018, and revised on September 18, 2019, after consultation with the Executive Committee.
+5.1 This policy is issued under the authority of the Board in accordance with sections 8(1)(b) and 8(1)(c) of the CTAISB Act.
+It was approved by the Board on April 25, 2018, and was last revised on February 24, 2021,Footnote 1 after consultation with the Executive Committee

 5.2 This policy will be reviewed and may be updated in response to changes in government priorities or TSB strategic direction, but at least once every 5 years.